wtwilley17/Kronos-Incident/README.md

 with its own complexities.
 Furthermore, after the suspicious activities done at night by the security team, further investigation focused on those security members.
 One theory points to potential credit card theft by Loreto Bodrogi, given his proximity to Ouzeri Elian that night and move to near his home which is coincidentally near from Frydos Autosupply n' More.

 ![lucas vs loreto](https://github.com/wtwilley17/Kronos-Incident/assets/93458004/af32a8e5-bfc0-4bca-ac94-166919fd3df2)

 An alternative hypothesis implicates Minke Mines, whose GPS location more accurately aligns with Frydos Autosupply n' More.
 Yet, no corresponding transaction from Minke Mies corroborates this theory.
 This hypothesis also creates suspicion towards Henk Mies the truck driver, as they shared family name and with a big purchase of $1000, it might be items that need to be transported by truck.
-However further invesƟgaƟon showed that Henk never drives past/near the shops, thus he is out of suspicion.
+However further investigation showed that Henk never drives past/near the shops, thus he is out of suspicion.

 ![minke mines no transaction](https://github.com/wtwilley17/Kronos-Incident/assets/93458004/735b573e-b031-459b-98a9-8cc421cfdfe3)

-Possible credit card theŌ happened supported with the fact that Lucas's credit card sees no further usage following this event, limited only to his loyalty point utilization up to the 16th Jan.
+Possible credit card theft happened supported with the fact that Lucas's credit card sees no further usage following this event, limited only to his loyalty point utilization up to the 16th Jan.

 ![lucas 1000 13 night](https://github.com/wtwilley17/Kronos-Incident/assets/93458004/b20a96f5-253e-458a-a94a-a1e7ec512a1f)